SolarDub/TPF2SAPLC/README.md

 - Change the starname (first column) to the one you require (e.g. 12Sgr).
 - Leave the aperture pixel size (second column) as-is, i.e. 3.2
   - or you can see the effects of varying the size by changing its value (up to 4.5).
-- Then at the terminal prompt, type:
+- At the terminal prompt, type:

     $ ./runCreateSAPLC.sh -t

-A prompt to enter the orbit number of interest will subsequently appear:
-- The only orbit currently available is Orbit 10
+- A prompt will appear requesting the entry of the orbit number of the star's TPF to be used.
+The only orbit currently available is Orbit 10, so enter:
-- To see the orbit numbers with the corresponding observation time range, enter:
-  - "./runCreateSAPLC.sh --ohelp"

-You may quit the program by entering 0 into any of the above prompts.
+    `10`

 ----

-The lightcurve produced is a simple sampling of the target pixel image array, including noise, trends, spikes, etc. The movie shown below illustrates the production line of HI-1A image -> target pixel images -> lightcurve for the Cepheid star 12 Sgr.
+The displayed lightcurve is derived from a simple sampling of the target pixel image array, and may including noise, trends, spikes, etc. The movie shown below illustrates the lightcurve production pipeline of:

+    `STEREO HI-1A image -> target pixel images -> lightcurve`

+for the Cepheid star 12 Sgr.

 Note the two downward spikes, one due to the star's image x-position coinciding with that of the bloomed CCD columns of the Earth (near 7522 days), the second due to Mars (near 7562 days).
 For other examples, the plot scaling may be influenced by these spikes, so one may have to zoom in to observe the lightcurve.

-These artifacts are reduced and the lightcurve analysed in both the time- and frequency-domains using subsequent codes.
-A sample of these codes are archived in the classes directory of this repository.
+These artifacts can be reduced and the lightcurve analysed in both the time- and frequency-domains using sample codes that have been included in the 'classes' directory of this repository:

+    $ ls -al classes

 https://user-images.githubusercontent.com/81772405/196067242-d9a88692-9f2e-430d-a35f-628e80ae2313.mp4

 ----

+## Auxillary scripts

+A 'Curve of Growth' that illustrates how total stellar flux varies with aperture size can be used to select an aperture size to use with the SAP process.

-To produce a 'Curve of Growth', to see how total stellar flux varies with aperture size, add the switch -c to the executable command, i.e.:
+To produce a such a Curve of Growth, add the switch -c to the executable command, i.e.:
-- Type "./runCreateSAPLC.sh -c", or
+- Type:

+    $ ./runCreateSAPLC.sh -c

+- - if using the star list to input the star name,

+    $ ./runCreateSAPLC.sh -c -s

-- Type "./runCreateSAPLC.sh -c -s" if you also wish to enter the name of the star into the prompt
+- - if you wish to enter the name of the star into a prompt.

-Note:
+Notes:
 - the total flux increases with aperture size (blue curve).
 - the first derivative (green curve) shows:
   - an increase - more and more flux is being collected from the star's profile as the aperture increases in size